 *The bearing placement can be seen highlighted in red on the diagram to the right.

-The standard auger set-up only requires two keys.
+The corn and bean auger set up requires three keys.
 The purpose of the keys are to lock the different rotating parts of the grinder to the drive shaft so they all turn as one unit.
-There's a key locking the pulley wheel to the drive shaft, another to lock the bean and corn auger to the drive shaft, and on the end of the grinder a third key to lock the rotating burr of the grinder to the The Key...drive shaft.
+There's a key locking the flywheel wheel to the drive shaft on the other side of the mill, another to lock the corn and bean auger to the drive shaft, and on the end of the grinder a third key to lock the rotating burr of the grinder to the drive shaft.

 Parts of the Country Living Grain Mill Grinding Mechanism